Adolescents and Young Adults with Cancer

 - A survivorship care plan or follow-up care plan, which addresses both physical and psychological follow-up care that you should receive after cancer treatment.
 The plan is usually different for each person, depending on the type of cancer and treatment received.

 Studies have found that many young adult cancer survivors are often unaware of or underestimate their risk for late effects.
-You can learn more in For Many Young Cancer Survivors, Late Effects Pose Lasting Problems, and Many Survivors of Adolescent and Young Adult Cancers Have Chronic Health Problems, Unhealthy Behaviors.
+Learn more about issues related to survivorship, and questions to ask your doctor, in our cancer survivorship section.

 A growing number of organizations serve the needs of AYAs with cancer.
 Some organizations help young people cope or connect with peers who are going through the same things.
 Others address topics such as fertility and survivorship.
-There are also radio and call-in programs that bring together young people and medical experts to share information and advice.
-You can also search a range of general emotional, practical, and financial support services in NCI’s list of Organizations That Offer Support Services.
+You can also search a range of general emotional, practical, and financial support services in NCI’s list of Organizations That Offer Cancer Support Services.
 You are not alone.